Driving with Regulation: Trustworthy and Interpretable Decision-Making for Autonomous Driving with Retrieval-Augmented Reasoning: Method

 \subsection{Reasoning Agent}

-The Reasoning Agent is responsible for determining whether each action in the action set complies with traffic rules, leveraging an LLM (GPT-4o) with a CoT prompting method.
-The Reasoning Agent receives three key inputs: (1) the current environment information from the environment analysis (2) ego vehicle’s action set, and (3) a set of retrieved traffic rules from TRR Agent.
+The Reasoning Agent is responsible for determining whether each action in the proposal set complies with traffic rules, leveraging an LLM (e.g., GPT-4o) with CoT prompting and few-shot learning.
+The Reasoning Agent receives three key inputs: (1) the current environment information from the environment analysis $c$, (2) the ego vehicle’s action proposal set $\mathcal{A}_{\text{cand}}$, and (3) a set of retrieved traffic rules from TRR Agent $\mathcal{R}_q$.

-In the reasoning process, the agent first filters the retrieved traffic rules to identify those that are most applicable to both the current situation and the ego vehicle’s intended action.
-These rules are then categorized into either mandatory rules, which must be followed to ensure legal compliance, or safety guidelines, which represent best practices that, while not legally required, are advisable for optimal driving behavior.
+In the reasoning pipeline, the agent first filters $\mathcal{R}_q$ to identify rules relevant to the current scene and the ego vehicle’s intended maneuver.
+The filtered rules are categorized into two types: \textbf{mandatory rules}, which must be satisfied to ensure legal compliance, and \textbf{safety guidelines}, which represent best practices not legally binding but recommended for safe operation.

-The Reasoning Agent proceeds to check for compliance with mandatory rules.
-If the current action violates any mandatory rule, the agent concludes that the action is non-compliant; otherwise, it is marked as compliant.
-The model then evaluates safety by checking both mandatory rules and safety guidelines, if any safety guidelines are retrieved.
-If the action complies with both, it is marked as safe; otherwise, it is marked as unsafe.

-The Reasoning Agent outputs a binary compliance and safety decision for each action in the action set, along with a clear explanation referencing each applicable rule, detailing why the action complies or does not comply to increase the interpretability of the reasoning process.
+For each action $a \in \mathcal{A}_{\text{cand}}$, the Reasoning Agent first outputs a compliance indicator $l_c = 1$ if the action does not violate any relevant mandatory rule in $\mathcal{R}_q$, and $l_c = 0$ otherwise.
+It then produces a safety indicator $l_s = 1$ if the action satisfies both the mandatory rules and any retrieved safety guidelines, and $l_s = 0$ if any of these are violated.
+Alongside each binary indicator, the Reasoning Agent provides a concise explanation referencing the specific rules involved, clarifying why the action is considered compliant or non-compliant, safe or unsafe.
+This interpretability is critical for transparency in decision-making.
 The framework then selects the actions that are marked as both compliant and safe as the final output for decision-making.
 An example output of the Reasoning Agent is shown in Fig. \ref{fig:result_hypo}.